 My role on this team project included producer and lead designer.
 This involved a number of responsibilities including assigning tasks, managing scope, planning the puzzle sequence that would dictate the critical path through the game, and designing the level itself.

-- Task & Scope Management: For the management of team members’ tasks we opted to use the HacknPlan platform, which is a tool specifically designed for game development, although less sophisticated than Jira Software, which I have used elsewhere.
-This involved an agile workflow split into four sprints or milestones that were 2-3 weeks in length.
+- Task & Scope Management: For the management of team members’ tasks we opted to use the HacknPlan platform.
+This involved an agile workflow split into four sprints that were 2-3 weeks in length.
 After a project roadmap was created, scope was managed at the beginning of each sprint by calculating the number of hours that each team member could commit to the project and measuring this against the estimated time required for each task, including bugs.

 - Additional scope management was achieved by creating burndown charts for each sprint, separated by discipline (art, design and programming).
 I also ran daily morning stand-ups to keep track of tasks, including to gauge which tasks were creating blockages in the team’s overall workflow.